8bitkick/BBCMicroBot/docs/user guide.md

 ### Emojis

 You can add an emoji to the end of your tweet to send a command to the bot.
 These are not included in the program sent to the BBC Micro emulator, and should not be in your code in Owlet.
 Because the [emulator is very fast](https://github.com/scarybeasts/beebjit) a 3 hour emulation only takes a few seconds.
+Although the emulation is fast the video capture at the end is real-time - the 🎬 is the same as leaving a real BBC Micro running for 3 hours and then afterwards taking a look at the screen for 3 seconds.

 *Note - GXR graphics functions are **not available** in the 🚀 or 🎬 modes!*

-🚀  The rocket emoji instructs the bot to run a 3 hour emulation and respond with a screenshot
+🚀  The rocket emoji instructs the bot to run a 3 hour emulation and then capture a screenshot

-🎬  The clapper board emoji instructs the bot to run a 3 hour emulation and respond with a 3 second video
+🎬  The clapper board emoji instructs the bot to run a 3 hour emulation and then capture a 3 second video

 🗜️  The clamp icon is no longer used.
 It was used to show a tweet was base2048 encoded, but this is now autodetected.